tripledio/tripledio.github.io/_posts/2017-11-07-model-anti-patterns.md

 > Do not be afraid to create your own mappers. ...
 The advantage of writing our own mappers is that we do not need to couple our APIs or databases to anything.
 Changes are localised and easy to change. ... we can easily test-drive our mappers and move API tests to the unit level instead of doing it at Acceptance level. - Sandro Mancuso [^4]

-Another argument against mapping I often hear is that mapping results in a lot more bugs because things get mapped wrong. isn't that why you have tests?
+Another argument against mapping I often hear is that mapping results in a lot more bugs because things get mapped wrong.
+Isn't that why you have tests?
 And if it is just a wrong mapping it is very easy to find and fix.
 Because everything is kept simple.

 When you have multiple models with different responsibilities they very rarely map 1:1 on each other.
 If it is just copying state from structure A to an identical structure B, something is wrong.